Housing Today interviews Rosie Toogood, CEO

 Toogood says these developments put the business on target to build 3,000 homes a year by 2024, which is its medium-term aim.

 While Toogood says demand for their homes is “buoyant”, she is also clear that the strategy is not to expect the opportunities to just flow in to it from landowners and developers.
-Like rival modular start-up Ilke, L&G has also invested in a development team that can seed its market by securing land opportunities, working up schemes and handling planning for organisations that want to provide new homes, but do not have capacity or expertise to do all that themselves.
+Like rival modular start-up Ilke, Legal & General has also invested in a development team that can seed its market by securing land opportunities, working up schemes and handling planning for organisations that want to provide new homes, but do not have capacity or expertise to do all that themselves.

 “We’re filling a need,” Toogood says.
 “There are many councils and housing associations that are really driving to achieve housing targets, but they are not staffed by big development departments and don’t have the strength in depth.
 “For those organisations we can take the whole responsibility for delivering new homes.
 We see an expansion in end-to-end delivery.”